lupyuen2/wip-nuttx/Documentation/platforms/risc-v/sg2000/boards/duos/index.rst

 ==============

 A **USB Serial Adapter** is required to run NuttX on Milk-V Duo S, **CP2102** is recommended.
-CH340 might not work correctly with Milk-V Duo S.
+CH340 might not work correctly with Duo S.

-Connect the USB Serial Adapter to Milk-V Duo S Serial Console at:
+Connect the USB Serial Adapter to Duo S Serial Console at:

 ========== ================
 USB Serial Milk-V Duo S Pin